nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 # Hello World [David]

-Follow along to learn how to build and deploy Gadget's 'hello world' Bash script.
+Follow along to learn how to build and deploy Gadget's 'hello world' Python script.
 Make sure you have gone through the setup steps of installing Docker, GadgetCLI and flashing your hardware device.
+All examples here use the C.H.I.P.
+Pro Dev Kit.

 ## Connect

 ![Connect to USB0](images/usb0.jpg)

 Connect C.H.I.P.
 Pro Dev Kit to your host computer via USB.
-Make sure to plug into USB0 on the Dev board, not C.H.I.P.
+Make sure to plug into USB0 on the Dev board, not the micro USB port on C.H.I.P.
 Pro itself.

 ## Deploy